Archos AV series: AV300

-The device plays the standard formats (AVI, MP3, WMA, AVI, JPG, PNG, and BMP) and also comes in three sizes (20, 40, and 80 GB).
+The device plays the standard formats (AVI, MP3, WMA, JPG, PNG, and BMP) and also comes in three sizes (20, 40, and 80 GB).

 The unit also features a line in source for audio and video, enabling users to record video from external sources, as well as recording audio from the combined line / S/PDIF / ExtMic input or through its built in microphone.

 The player was criticized for its low battery performance and lack of DRM playback facilities.
-The battery playback on the device is stated at 3 and a half hours when watching video or 10 hours when listening to music.
+The battery playback on the device is stated at 3.5 hours when watching video or 10 hours when listening to music.

 This device was released in 2003, and weighs 350 g.

-The optional AVCam 300 turns the device into a digital camera and camcorder, with other selective addons available such as an FM radio remote control (which also enables radio recording) and a memory card reader.
+The optional AVCam 300 turns the device into a digital camera and camcorder, with other selective add-ons available such as an FM radio remote control (which also enables radio recording) and a memory card reader.

 The 2004 edition Guinness World Records would state the 80 GB AV380 to be the multimedia jukebox with the largest capacity.